-Appendix N: Monitoring Visit Record Form
+Appendix L2: Review Meeting Record Form

-TOC Date of Review
+ТОС Date of Review v

 Trainee Post Location Mentor eMPDS

 Others present:

 No Check No Yes Score 1 Is there an agreed training programme?
 0 5 Have hand and machine tool skills been covered satisfactorily?
 0 5 Is the programme being achieved?
 0 5 Adjust if actions are in place to resolve issue: award 0 to 3 2 Are line manager reports up to date?
 0 5 Are reports constructive / appropriate?
 0 5 Are trainee comments included?
-0 5 Adjust if actions are in place to resolve issue: award 0 to 3 3 Is candidate registered correctly on e-MPDS?
+0 5 Adjust if actions are in place to resolve issue: award 0 to 3 3 Is candidate registered correctly on MPDS?
 0 5 Are draft quarterly reports being submitted promptly?
 0 5 Are annual reports being completed promptly?
 0 5 Adjust if actions are in place to resolve issue: award 0 to 3 4 Has a trained mentor been allocated?
 0 5 Are mentor meetings diaried and taking place quarterly?
-0 5 Adjust if actions are in place to resolve issue: award 0 to 3 5 Has trainee achieved / is expecting to achieve Accredited Degree?
+0 5 Adjust if actions are in place to resolve issue: award 0 to 3 0 5 5 Has trainee achieved / is expecting to achieve Accredited Degree?
 0 5 Is Degree at required level and/or is Further Learning planned?
 0 5 Adjust if actions are in place to resolve issue: award 0 to 3 6 Is a Competence Monitoring Record System in use?
 0 5 Does process include trainee / mentor carrying out assessment six monthly?
 0 5 Is competence achievement profile satisfactory?
-0 5 Adjust if actions are in place to resolve issue: award 0 to 3 7 Are arrangements for Management Training in Place?
+0 5 Adjust if actions are in place to resolve issue: award 0 to 3 - 7 Are arrangements for Management Training in Place?
 0 5 Are courses proposed/undertaken at suitable standard?
-0 5 Adjust if actions are in place to resolve issue: award 0 to 3 , , 8 Quality and relevance of training / work experience undertaken. score 1 to 10 TOTAL
+0 5 Adjust if actions are in place to resolve issue: award 0 to 3 8 Quality and relevance of training / work experience undertaken. score 1 to 10 TOTAL

-No Corrective Actions Target timescale Complete Notes 3
+No Corrective Actions Target timescale Complete Notes

-Next xt review date
+Next review date

-Appendix O: Sample Training Objectives
+Appendix M: Sample Training Objectives

 The training objectives listed below have been prepared to assist line managers and mentors arranging training to focus on the main requirements.
 They should not be taken as a definitive list of objectives, but used as a basis for formulating targets for candidates prior to undertaking particular training placements.
-It is recommended objectives be prepared related to the trainees individual development needs, drawn as needed from the lists provided and with further relevant objectives added.
+It is recommended objectives be discussed with the Mentor and changed or modified to meet the trainee's individual development needs, drawn as needed from the lists provided and with further relevant objectives added.

-Hands-on maintenance practice (6 - 8 weeks)
+Hands-on maintenance practice (8 - 10 weeks)